michealken30/production-aws-iac-services/README.md

 AI was used to accelerate the initial scaffolding of this Terraform project.
 Specifically Generating boilerplate resource blocks and module interfaces

 All code has been reviewed, understood, and is owned by me.
-The architectural decisions, module boundaries, and security choices were made by me, and am prepared to explain and defend every line.
+The architectural decisions, module boundaries, and security choices were made by me, and i am prepared to explain and defend every line.

 ## terraform apply output